Say not a word, none is needed.

 with a step to the side and a seat to the rear,

-this is your tongue, say it deep and say it loud.
+this is your tongue, say it loud.

-the talismans and the spells we use to cast
+the potions, the talismans and the spells we use to cast

 ourselves forward in a world that does not want us.